 Lavender Delight Shawl

-This shawl uses a self-striping yarn cake and works up in a jiff.
+This spring shawl uses a self-striping yarn cake and works up in a jiff.
 Plus it has those chunky tassels that I love.
 Check it out on Yarnhild’s website HERE.

 Pineapple Peacock Shawl

-This shawl has been on my to-make list for a while.
+This spring shawl has been on my to-make list for a while.
 Some of the projects on Ravelry for this shawl made with Lion Brand Mandalas or Caron Cakes are amazing.
 This would be a great shawl to dress up an outfit for date night.
 Check it out HERE.

 Isn’t this wrap stunning?
 This wrap uses only one ball of Red Heart’s It’s a Wrap yarn.
 Check out the free pattern HERE.

 Crochet Diamond Blanket Scarf Wrap